 Singapore and Malaysia

 The history of the Singapore Bahá’í community is also closely linked to that of the Malaysian Bahá’í community.
-By virtue of the tremendous response to her presence in Singapore in the various newspapers Mrs Fozdar also became the “engine” for the entry of the Bahá’í Faith in the then Peninsula Malaya.
+By virtue of the tremendous response to her presence in Singapore in the various newspapers, Mrs Fozdar also became the “engine” for the entry of the Bahá’í Faith in the then peninsula Malaya.
 Exactly two years to the date of her first stepping foot in Singapore, The Straits Times of 19 September 1952 reported her public talk in Penang the day before where she spoke on one of the cardinal principles of the Bahá’í Faith: “Equality of opportunity for both sexes”, and emphasized the dire need for women’s education and upliftment.
 Her talks in Malaya in the various towns and cities were arranged by the early Bahá’ís of Malaya.
-Chief among these were Mr Yankee Leong (who in December 1953 became the first to accept the Bahá’í Faith in peninsula Malaya), Mr and Mrs Leong Tat Chee, Mr and Mrs G. Saurajan, Mr K. Rajah, Mr and Mrs Tony Fernandez, Dr and Mrs Chellie Sundram, Ms Jeanne Frankel, Mrs Margaret Bates, (the last two both Knights of Bahá’u’lláh for Nicobar Islands) and others.
-The first Bahá’í Spiritual Assembly in Peninsula Malaya was established in Seremban in April 19549.
+Chief among these were Mr Yankee Leong (who in December 1953 became the first to accept the Bahá’í Faith in peninsula Malaya), Mr and Mrs Leong Tat Chee, Mr and Mrs G. Saurajan, Mr K. Rajah, Mr and Mrs Tony Fernandez, Dr and Mrs Chellie Sundram, Ms Jeanne Frankel, Mrs Margaret Bates, (the last two both Knights of Bahá’u’lláh for the Nicobar Islands) and others.
+The first Bahá’í Spiritual Assembly in peninsula Malaya was established in Seremban in April 1954.

 From 1952 Mrs Fozdar had been teaching the Faith in Malaya, and was later joined by Mr Yankee Leong and others.
 Their efforts proved successful in creating the first Malayan Bahá’í communities in Seremban, Malacca, Kuala Lumpur and Penang.
 Together with a few other members of the Singapore Bahá’í community, Mrs Fozdar made several more teaching trips across the Causeway, sometimes residing in places such as Kulai and Alor Star semi-permanently.